 The school lunch changes were happening during a severe economic depression.
 In fact, during the 1982 recession, unemployment reaches its highest rate since the Great Depression.
 Reagon had been shot, recovered, and emerged with new support.
 This enabled him to push through a budget bill that resulted in 400,000 people losing their welfare benefits, 279,000 more having their benefits reduced, and a million people losing their food stamps.
 Domestic spending was cut by 39 billion dollars.

 Coupled with the recession, this hit the working class hard.
 Reagon was seen as uncaring and even callous toward the poor, and the Democrats, even after grudgingly allowing his bill to pass, lashed out.
-Their favorite gaff was ketchup being reclassified a vegetable to save money on school lunches.
-The whole proposal was soon withdrawn, and the USDA chose instead "offer vs. serve."
-Students had to be offerred all five of the required components of a school lunch, one serving meat, milk, and bread, and two servings of fruit or vegetables.
+Their favorite gaff was ketchup being reclassified as a vegetable to save money on school lunches.
+The whole proposal was soon withdrawn, and the USDA chose instead “offer vs. serve.”
+Students had to be offered all five of the required components of a school lunch, one serving meat, milk, and bread, and two servings of fruit or vegetables.
 But, students could refuse two of the components.

 You can read more about the history of school lunches and of “lunch” in general in Lunch: A History by Megan Elias, and more about Ronald Reagan’s presidency in Ronald Reagan: The American Presidents Series: The 40th President, 1981-1989.